Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship

 The building will dedicate thousands of square footage to “maker space”—interactive flexible space for faculty, staff, administrators, and students to converse and create.

 Innovation, leadership, and entrepreneurship are firm fixtures of an Illinois Tech education.
 The Kaplan Institute will be critical for the university to continue to deliver on its promise of providing a distinctive education and a vibrant environment from which world-changing ideas emanate.
 An educational anchor to the city’s existing businesses, the center will build upon Chicago’s reputation as a hub of innovation and enterprise formation.

-The Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship will attract students who will learn to convert their creative ideas into potential innovations.
+The Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship will attract students who will learn to convert their creative ideas into significant, viable innovations.
 They will become the leaders, innovators, and entrepreneurs of the future.

-The mission of the Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship is to nurture the advancement of creative ideas, to foster interdisciplinary collaboration, and to create a culture that enables innovation to flourish.
+The Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship will nurture the advancement of creative ideas, foster interdisciplinary and external collaboration, and create a culture that enables innovation and tech entrepreneurship to flourish.

 - Creative students who wish to innovate in STEM fields will be attracted to Illinois Tech.

 - All Illinois Tech undergraduates will acquire a superior capability to innovate and all will have the opportunity to participate in an entrepreneurial activity.
 Our graduates will be in demand because of their educational experience in the Kaplan Institute.